brodheadw/ggml-viz/README.md

 - **Attention heat‑map** – for transformer models, display token‑by‑token attention scores (planned)
 - **Memory arena explorer** – visualise GGMLʼs bump‑allocator, fragmentation, and live/peak usage (planned)

-If youʼve ever wondered **"why did my 70‑B model drop to 1 tok/s after the 2‑k context mark?"** this tool will give you answers.

 ---

 ## 2 • Features at a glance